When was Mondadori founded?

 How many Mondadori book stores are there?

-Mondadori has a nationwide presence with more than 600 stores.
+Mondadori has a nationwide presence with about 600 stores.
 It is the largest publishing chain in Italy.

 For more information, see Store locator.

 When did Mondadori become a publicly listed company?